urbanquakers/pantograph/docs/docs/actions/prompt_secure.md

 <!--
 This file is auto-generated and will be re-generated every time the docs are updated.
-To modify it, go to its source at https://github.com/johnknapprs/pantograph/blob/master/pantograph/lib/pantograph/actions/prompt.rb
+To modify it, go to its source at https://github.com/johnknapprs/pantograph/blob/master/pantograph/lib/pantograph/actions/prompt_secure.rb
 -->

-# prompt
+# prompt_secure

 Ask the user for a value or for confirmation